 Most experienced players choose the point buy system because your only limitation is that the max score you can buy is 15.
 (And even then, some DMs are willing to waive this rule.)

 Do you just love having complete control over your new creation?
-Or maybe you’re looking for something a bit more extreme, and wanna play an ultra beefed up Fighter by heavily lowering their mental stats?
+Or maybe you’re looking for something a bit extra, and wanna play an ultra beefed up Fighter by heavily lowering their mental stats?
 Point buy all the way.

 Even if you’re new to D&D, this system is pretty simple to grasp.
 But as the DM I like to be around while new folks make their first few characters to help field any questions.